venkateshragi/KodeBeagle/resources/TestPlan.md

 6.Try clicking on 'Apply' button when there are validation errors.
 The apply button will not fade indicating that these values can't be applied.<br>

+#### 29. [idea] #211 Bad request due to long URL when fecthing many featured results (eg.featured count = 100)
+##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/211'> #211 </a>
+1. Open Settings Panel from Main Window.
+2. Type in a value greater than 30 for featured count.
+3. Results will be fetched without a Bad Request or Bad Gateway error.
+4. Verify the count of fetched results is same as expected.